 With the Microsoft Monitoring Agent and Defender AV/SCEP, there were still some missing protection features – like Attack Surface Reduction, Automated Investigation, Network Protection, and many more protection features.

 Now the good news.
-Currently in public preview is the new unified solution for Server 2012R2 and Server 2016.
+Currently in general availability is the new unified solution for Server 2012R2 and Server 2016.
 The new unified solution reduces complexity by removing dependencies and installation steps – and more important no more SCEP, MMA, and all the latest security features available.

-The new unified package brings the following major improvements directly in the new Defender for Endpoint solution:
+The new unified package brings the following major improvements directly to the new Defender for Endpoint solution:

 - Attack Surface Reduction rules